programminghistorian/jekyll/en/lessons/georeferencing-qgis.md

 if they were tacks 'pinning' the historical document to a three dimensional surface like the globe.

-To offer some examples of georeferenced historical maps, we prepared some National Topographic Series maps hosted on the University of Toronto Map Library website courtesy of Marcel Fortin, and we overlaid them on a Google web map.
-Viewers can adjust the transparency with the slider bar on the top right, view the historical map as an overlay on terrain or satellite images, or click 'Earth' to switch into Google Earth mode and see 3D elevation and modern buildings (in Halifax and Dartmouth).
-Note: these historical images are large and will appear on the screen slowly, especially as you zoom into the Google map.

--   [National Topographic System Maps][] – Halifax, 1920s
--   [National Topographic System Maps][1] – Western PEI, 1939-1944
--   [National Topographic System Maps][2] – Eastern PEI 1939-1944

 ## Getting Started

 Before proceeding with georeferencing in Quantum GIS, we need to